Things To Do

 Visit the Truman Farm - The Truman Farm in Grandview, Missouri is located at 12301 Blue Ridge Blvd.
 Grounds are open year-round for self-guided tours.
 Audio tour available onsite.

 Visit the Noland Home - Visit the home of Harry's cousins to learn more about Harry & Bess's courtship and life in the neighborhood.
 Free self-guided exhibits.
-Currently closed to the public.

 Become a Junior Ranger - Children ages 5-12 can participate in our Junior Ranger program.
 After visiting the site and completing several Truman-related activities, children are sworn in as official Junior Rangers and receive a badge.